TheFallenSpirit/ESDocs/docs/server/general.md

+---
+description: Learn about ES's general config options for your server, including setting up logs, and setting a custom default colour.
+---

 # General • Server Config
 To open the general config panel, use `/guildctl general`.
 This should bring up the following panel: